camerongoble/The-Keptin-Must-Die-/TKMD Rules.md

 * 4♦: A promise not to whisper in the wrong ear.
 * 6♥: A crewmate who was passed up for promotion.
 * 10♠: The Keptin’s secure quarters.
-* 9♦: An attachee to an Imperial Senator on a business deal that went sour
+* J♦: A Lord or Lady of a major house regarding a business deal that went sour

 How could all these elements be brought together to kill The Keptin?
-Perhaps you could blackmail that crewmate with details that would otherwise show up on their next performance review: details the Senator happens to know on your behalf.
+Perhaps you could blackmail that crewmate with details that would otherwise show up on their next performance review: details the house noble will share with you.
 Maybe the crewmate can distract the Keptin's guard at a critical moment, allowing you to sneak into The Keptin's quarters?
 Then you just pummel away?
 Not the craziest plan ever...

 Be as brief or verbose as it takes.
 Draw schematics.
 Cross out bits that don't work or need improving, within the constraints of the cards in your hand.
 Doodle.
 Map the ship's deck to plan your ambush.
 Indulge yourself.